bjornblomqvist/mayi/README.markdown

 end
 ```

-And here we use the API
+We use the API to check if a user should be able to view some secret stuff.

 ```ruby
 class SecretStuffController < ApplicationController